 If you are joining the Houston office, you'll do a lot of oil and gas work.
 If you are joining the New York office, you'll work in finance and media a lot.
-Your interviewer wants to make sure that you have done some reasearch and are aware of these differences.
+Your interviewer wants to make sure that you have done some research and are aware of these differences.

 This question is also an indirect way for your interviewer to make the conversation a bit more personal.
-If you have family in New York or have always wanted to work there because you love the city now is your opportunity to say it!
+If you have family in New York or have always wanted to work there because you love the city, now is your opportunity to say it!

 3.2 Top 5 PEI questions asked by Bain

 Let's now briefly turn our attention to PEI questions asked at Bain.
 These questions only account for about ~10% of behavioural questions asked by the firm.
-You should only start preparing for those once you are very comfortable with fit questions which are much more frequent (~90% of behavioural questions).
+You should only start preparing for these once you are very comfortable with fit questions which are much more frequent (~90% of behavioural questions).